-Bulging, protruding or herniated discs can result in a lot of pain and suffering for people with chronic back pain or nerve impingement.
-Modern advances in pain management techniques have allowed our pain specialists to help many of such patients.
+Bulging, protruding or herniated discs can result in immense pain and suffering for individuals with chronic back pain or nerve impingement.
+New developments in pain management techniques, such as minimal invasive spine surgery, have enabled our pain specialists to help many of such patients.

 How did this happen?

 A herniated lumbar intervertebral disc that has “slipped out” is actually a result of its gelatinous interior pushing its way through the outer wall can create a bulge or a protrusion that could cause pain, numbness or weakness due to spinal nerve impingement.
 Muscle weakness, sharp “shooting” pain or sensations, such as “pins and needles” often radiate from “pinched or compressed” spinal nerve root to the lower extremities.

 Furthermore, when the spine degenerates because of aging, trauma or disease, the degenerated spine can also result in a disc pressing against a nerve root which makes it hard for the person to walk their usual distances, or do basic activities such as sitting or standing.
 Bending or flexing the back close to the injured disc usually causes a greater amount of pain.

 Endoscopic techniques for diagnostic purposes have been in use since the late 1970s.
 The endoscopic surgery techniques that became widely used in the 1990s for other surgical disciplines are now available for the interventional pain treatment of slipped disc and related spine conditions.